Searches for continuous gravitational waves from nine young supernova remnants: Searches

-\textit{G266.2\textminus1.2}---Also known as Vela~Jr. The position is that of the \textit{Chandra} point source found by \citet{Pavlov2001}.
+\textit{G266.2--1.2}---Also known as Vela~Jr. The position is that of the \textit{Chandra} point source found by \citet{Pavlov2001}.
+It is a \ac{CCO} with no evidence of a \ac{PWN}.
 The literature on this object also features a wide range of age and distance estimates, enough that we performed two searches (``wide'' and ``deep'').
 We used \citet{Iyudin1998} for the most optimistic age and distance, which were used in the wide search.
 The more pessimistic numbers, for the deep search, are from \citet{Katsuda2008}.
-Even more extreme numbers have been quoted in the literature, but we restricted ourselves to those publications that contain some derivations of the numbers.
+Even more extreme numbers have been quoted in the literature, but we restricted ourselves to those publications that contained some derivations of the numbers.
 [This was true at the time the computations were performed: As this manuscript was about to be submitted, a manuscript with derivations of more pessimistic numbers was made public \citep{AllenEtAl}.]

-\textit{G291.0\textminus0.1}---Also known as MSH~11\textminus62.
+\textit{G291.0--0.1}---Also known as MSH~11$-$62.
 The position and age are from the \textit{Chandra} point source discovery paper \citep{Slane2012}.
 The distance is from \citet{Moffett2001}.
 The age and distance are derived in slightly inconsistent ways, but rather than attempt to repeat the calculations we stuck to the numbers quoted in the literature.
+The point source is embedded in a powerful \ac{PWN} seen in x-rays and radio and possibly $\gamma$ rays, although the poor Fermi-LAT spatial resolution makes the latter identification uncertain \citep{Slane2012}.